cyberw/aiolocust/README.md

     asyncio.sleep(0.1)
 ```

-Locust was created in 2011, and while it has gone through several major overhauls, it has accumulated too much non-core functionality and design choices that don't make a lot of sense.
-Making significant updates to the existing 10000+ lines of code is messy at best and downright impossible at worst.
+Locust was created in 2011, and while it has gone through several major overhauls, it has accumulated too much non-core functionality and design choices that make it very hard to maintain and improve.
+It's 10000+ lines of code using a mix of procedural, object oriented and functional programming.

-AIOLocust is built to be a be a more focused tool, that takes a lot of the learnings from Locust, but uses modern, explicitly asyncronous, Python code (instead of gevent/monkey patching) and modern tooling.
+AIOLocust is built to be smaller in scope, but capture the learnings from Locust.
+It uses modern, explicitly asyncronous, Python code (instead of gevent/monkey patching).

+It also further emphasizes the "It's just Python"-approach.
+If you, for example, want to take precise control of the ramp up and ramp down of a test, you shouldn't need to read the documentation, you should only need to know how to write code.

 ## High performance